LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research in atmospheric chemistry
-My notes focus on usages related to our research.
-These are based on my knowlege of Python, so are not necessarily the best or only solutions to your research needs, there are also numerous Python usages that I do not even know.
-My notes are organised as below:
+Here I summarized some Python usages related to our research.
+But they are not necessarily the best solutions to your research needs, as I have my own preferences and there are many usages that I actually do not know.

 0. Python basics
 1. Numerical computation